Eugen Ehrlich

 Eugen Ehrlich (14 September 1862 – 2 May 1922) was an Austrian legal scholar and sociologist of law.
 He is widely regarded as one of the primary founders of the modern field of sociology of law.

 Biography

-Ehrlich was born in Czernowitz (now Chernivtsi) in the Duchy of Bukovina, at that time a province of the Austro-Hungarian empire.
+Ehrlich was born in Czernowitz (now Chernivtsi) in the Duchy of Bukovina, at that time a province of the Austrian Empire.
 Ehrlich studied law in Lemberg, then in Vienna, where he taught and practised as a lawyer before returning to Czernowitz to teach at the university there, a bastion of Germanic culture at the eastern edge of the Empire.

 Ehrlich remained there for the rest of his teaching career and was Rector of the University in 1906–7.
 During the turmoil of World War I, when Czernowitz was occupied several times by Russian forces, he moved to Switzerland.
 After the break-up of the Austro-Hungarian Empire and the ceding of the Bukovina to Romania, Ehrlich planned to return to Czernowitz, where he would have been required to teach in Romanian, but he died of diabetes in Vienna, Austria in 1922.